 Fashion for the Royals

 Before India became free, it already had the potential to boast of fashion epitomes, one of which was created by Maharani Gayatri Devi.
 The royal palette consisted of dark glasses and French chiffon sarees in pastel hues such as Ivory, Light Pink and Dutch Blue, and jewellery pieces such as pearls and satin blouses.
 The men of the royal family were adorned with heavily embroidered coats and tunics, layered necklaces of pearls and gems, and turbans encrusted with jewels.
 Later, the men adapted to the European style of suits, pants, and ties.

 Fashion for the Commons

-The common men and women were far from any kind of western-influenced clothing as they neither had the money nor the status to do so.
-The men could be found wearing a piece of cloth knotted at the waist known as dhoti or lungi, a vest-like top and a piece of cloth wrapped around the head.
-The women on the other hand wore sarees and blouses or lehenga cholis i.e. skirt and blouse pairs depending upon which Indian area are we talking about.
-Also metal jewellery such as bracelets or earrings was found to be worn by both men and women.
+The common men and women were far from any kind of Western-influenced clothing as they neither had the money nor the status to do so.
+The men could be found wearing a piece of cloth knotted at the waist known as a dhoti or lungi, a vest-like top and a piece of cloth wrapped around the head.
+On the other hand, the women wore sarees and blouses or lehenga cholis, i.e. skirt and blouse pairs depending upon which Indian area are we talking about.
+Also, metal jewellery such as bracelets or earrings was found to be worn by both men and women.

 Image source: www.outlookindia.com